pottedmeat7/OpenVR-WalkInPlace/Readme.md

 I have done work with step detection locomotion with mobile phone VR games.
 So once I got my vive I was also interested in the options.
 Once I saw the functionality of OpenVR and https://github.com/matzman666/OpenVR-InputEmulator to emulate input and track poses I figured it has the ability to detect and "emulate" a step.
 In the long run I hope to expand this driver for many games and be able to use WIP locomotion as a standard input method.

-# Current Games that Work with OpenVR-WalkInPlace
+# Current Games that Work Best with OpenVR-WalkInPlace

 - Arizona Sunshine
 - Onward